jbakhos63/etm-framework/docs/ETM_SIMULATION_RESEARCH_PLAN.md

 ### 2025 Validation Run
 All eighteen trials were rerun after implementing the single-use velocity policy.
 Each produced identical results to earlier runs, confirming that motion beyond initialization arises solely from ETM return logic.

+### Phase 3 Plan
+Phase 3 covered trials 035–044.
+These runs explored lattices approaching 10^8 nodes and tested neutrino timing patterns alongside alternative echo-field updates.
+All simulations continued to evolve strictly from ETM rules after initialization.
+The neutrino pattern now supports a simple oscillation method that cycles the flavor between electron, muon, and tau types based on the current tick.

+### Phase 4 Plan
+Phase 4 begins with trial 045.
+The priority is determining the lattice resolution needed for stable particle behavior.
+Simulations will vary overall lattice size while keeping particle definitions unchanged to see how many nodes best express each identity.
+About ten trials are anticipated before constants can be derived with four-digit precision.

+During this phase we will also test scaling factors for the particle patterns themselves.
+By adjusting how many lattice nodes compose each identity, we hope to discover the minimum node count that still reproduces stable motion and interactions.
+Resolution studies will compare different lattice sizes and particle scales to isolate which combination most closely matches known physical behavior without importing external theory.